RyanTorant/ryantorant.github.io/_posts/2021-03-14-float-to-int.md

 ---
 layout: post
-title: From float to int (when you know it's an int)
+title: Float to int, the fast way
 ---

 # From float to int (when you know it's an int)